vishwakarma09/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 Given a word, this displays the dictionary entry for it as well some data up it's hierarchy.
 The word is case sensitive and if you want to check out a composite word, you need to use underscores instead of blanks.
 So `:word TV_star`.

+### `:dualupper`
+Lists words that have multiple upper-case spellings.
+Ideally there would be only one such spelling.

 ### `:userfacts`
 This prints out the current facts stored with the user.